 Aircraft 4004 through 4009 fulfill a number of functions - testing of the Communications, Navigation, and Identification (CNI) system, Electronic Warfare (EW), radar integration with missiles and the M61A2 cannon, JDAM releases, and low observables testing.
 Flight testing of the dedicated avionics aircraft runs approximately 35 months from the first flight of Aircraft 4004 in 1999 to the end of EMD in 2002.

-All of the aircraft are configured the same, so any aircraft can be used to collect data for a specific mission, which will make scheduling much more efficient.
+All of the aircraft are configured the same, so any aircraft can be used to collect data for a specific mission, which made scheduling much more efficient.

-At the end of EMD, Aircraft 4001 goes into flyable storage at Edwards.
-Aircraft 4003 is the primary functional aircraft, used for testing any non avionics modifications or changes to the airframe.
-The planned disposition of Aircraft 4002 has not been determined.
-Three aircraft will be kept flying for follow on avionics testing, primarily the proposed Block 4 avionics software that will include helmet mounted cueing, AIM 9X integration, and Joint Tactical Information Distribution System (JTIDS) send capability.
+At the end of EMD, Aircraft 4001 went into flyable storage at Edwards.
+Aircraft 4003 was the primary functional aircraft, used for testing any non avionics modifications or changes to the airframe.
+Three aircraft were kept flying for follow on avionics testing, primarily the proposed Block 4 avionics software that included helmet mounted cueing, AIM 9X integration, and Joint Tactical Information Distribution System (JTIDS) send capability.

-The F-22's design will likely evolve over the course of EMD.
-As one example, Aircraft 4003 has a single piece forward fuselage keel, which on 4001 and 4002 were made up of 70 separate pieces and had to be assembled.
-All necessary improvements and changes will be incorporated in Aircraft 4008 and 4009, so they are essentially production quality aircraft.
+The F-22's design evolved over the course of EMD.
+As one example, Aircraft 4003 had a single piece forward fuselage keel, which on 4001 and 4002 were made up of 70 separate pieces and had to be assembled.
+All necessary improvements and changes were incorporated in Aircraft 4008 and 4009, so they were essentially production quality aircraft.

-Those two aircraft, along with the first two true production aircraft (4010 and 4011) are the four aircraft the Air Force used for Initial Operational Test & Evaluation (IOT&E).
+Those two aircraft, along with the first two true production aircraft (4010 and 4011) were the four aircraft the Air Force used for Initial Operational Test & Evaluation (IOT&E).

-During IOT&E, AFOTEC operates the aircraft as an operational unit would.
-The aircraft are also be maintained by Air Force crew chiefs and flight line maintainers.
+During IOT&E, AFOTEC operated the aircraft as an operational unit would.
+The aircraft were also maintained by Air Force crew chiefs and flight line maintainers.

 Dedicated IOT&E ran from mid 2002 until early 2003.
 At the end of IOT&E, AFOTEC filed a report to Congress attesting to the worthiness of the F-22 to enter full production.

-The F-22 Flight Test program consists of the nine aircraft to be built during the current Engineering and Manufacturing Development (EMD) phase of the program.
-The nine aircraft will be flown approximately 2,546 flights covering 4,583 test hours in EMD.
+The F-22 Flight Test program consisted of the nine aircraft built during the Engineering and Manufacturing Development (EMD) phase of the program.
+The nine aircraft were flown approximately 2,500 flights covering over 4,500 test hours in EMD.